Tupperbox/TupperboxLegacy/README.md

 Once node is installed, run `npm install` from the bot directory to install the bot's dependencies.
 If the dependencies all install successfully (note: you may have to run `npm -g install windows-build-tools` first if on Windows) then you can now run the bot by running `node index`.

 Additionally, the bot now requires PostgreSQL to run.
-You can download it from https://www.postgresql.org/download/
+You can download it from https://www.postgresql.org/download/ The bot now also runs with Redis.
+Download it from https://redis.io/download

 # Running
 The bot expects a file in the same directory named `.env` with some data to get it started.
 Format should look like this: